 Peter was a non-executive Director of Silver Chain for five years, advising on property and general strategy.
 Peter has also been a Commissioner on the West Australian Football Commission for six years, and was Chair of both the Property and Finance Committees.
 Peter is currently a non-executive Director of Landcorp and member of the Audit and Risk Management Committee.

 A registered architect, Kylee has been Director of architectural practice Fratelle Group since 2010.
-Kylee has led the design and delivery of many aged care, multi-residential, retirement and community projects across Western Australia for over 15 years and undertakes research into issues surrounding aged care, ageing in place and dementia design.
+Kylee has led the design and delivery of many aged care, multi-residential, retirement and community projects across Western Australia since 2003 and undertakes research into issues surrounding aged care, ageing in place and dementia design.
 Kylee was a 2014 40 under 40 winner, and was the 2015 Australian Institute of Architects WA Emerging Architect.

-Kylee is heavily involved in advocacy work, and this has led to her involvement as a council member for a number of industry boards and committees, and currently include the Property Council of Australia (Commercial Property Committee), the Australian Institute of Architects Chapter Council and the National Association of Women in Construction (WA Division).
+Kylee is heavily involved in advocacy work, and this has led to her involvement in a number of industry boards and committees.
+She is currently a non-Executive Director of Landcorp and a member of the Property Development Committee, a Property Council of Australia Division Councillor and an Australian Institute of Architects WA Chapter Councillor.
 Kylee was appointed as a Non Executive Director of Bethanie in June 2016.